 Coping with Celiac Disease

-The best tools I can recommend for someone new to a gluten-free lifestyle is to seek help of others who follow gluten free diet and who are healthy.
+The best tool I can recommend for someone new to a gluten-free lifestyle is to seek the help of others who follow a gluten-free diet and who are healthy and positive examples of what a good life with celiac disease can look like.
+(And avoid negative people who wallow in their sickness or are negative about life.)

-A few tips to helping you manage your newfound diet:
+Here are a few tips to help you manage your newfound diet:

 - Ask for recommendations.
 Ask your friends for recommendations on restaurants and products they enjoy.
 No need to reinvent the wheel.

 - Plan your meals.
-You want to eat at home as much as possible.
-I wish I had a dedicated gluten-free meal planning service like this.
+You want to eat at home as much as possible, and meal planning is your friend.

 - Find support.
-Connect with other people with celiac disease or who follow a gluten-free diet.
+Connect with other people with celiac disease and/or who follow a gluten-free diet.
 You will meet new friends because of celiac disease.
+(Special shoutout to Shayna and Traci, my celiac besties!)

 - Get help.
 I was lucky to have worked with a wonderful health coach, Andrea, who taught me how to eat right and even cook basic foods at home.
-Today I’m able to help my clients through my nutrition and health coaching practice.
+Today, in addition to my SIGNATURE Gluten-Free Course, I also offer 1-on-1 celiac and gluten-free nutrition coaching.

 Healing from Celiac

-Over time, I became a gluten-free guru, however, I still suffered from painful bloating and embarressing gas from time to time (it just wasn’t as painful, but still annoying).
+While I slowly but surely became a gluten-free guru, I still suffered from painful bloating and embarrassing gas (it just wasn’t as bad as before, but still annoying).

 Over the years, I learned that healing from celiac disease requires so much more than just eating gluten-free foods.
 When you take out the bad stuff, you need to replace it with good stuff.

 I encourage you to read more about How I Put Celiac Disease Into Remission and Healed My Body.
-It is the most important article I’ve ever written.
+I think it’s the most important article I’ve ever shared.

 The Birth of Good For You Gluten Free